With the UK coronavirus lockdown easing, it's good to remind ourselves of the rules surrounding meet-ups outside and indoors with family and friends.

 However, if you are in a support bubble (if you are a grandparent, or are in a support bubble with a grandparent for example), you do not need to maintain a social distance.

 These rules also mean that technically, you should not be interacting socially with anyone outside of your household, or one other household outside or in an enclosed social setting, such as a pub, restaurant, or a place of worship.
 So, for example, you should only share a table at a restaurant with one other household, or members of your own household and in groups of less than six people.

-In some parts of the UK, indoor meetings are now banned as these new lockdown areas have stricter restrictions in place as of today.
+In some parts of the UK, indoor meetings are now totally banned however, as these new lockdown areas have stricter restrictions in place.

-Rules to follow when meeting up with loved one both indoors and outdoors
+Rules to follow when meeting up with other households both outside and indoors

 - You can use public transport if you are travelling to visit someone indoor or outdoors now, but the government urges that if you can travel in another way, you should do so.

 - You can, with ventilation and a focus on hygiene, share a private vehicle with someone from outside of your household.
 But if possible, avoid doing this.